 Rose essential oil has many benefits for your health and wellbeing.
 It helps with depression and relieves stress and anxiety.
 This oil also helps ease spasms and has antiseptic and anti-inflammatory properties.

-For this DIY lotion bars recipe, you can replace rose essential oil with any other scent you like.
-Lavender, jasmine or citrus essential oils would be your best choice.
+But, for this DIY lotion bars recipe, you can replace rose essential oil with any other scent you like.
+Lavender, jasmine, citronella or any other skin-friendly essential oils would all be a great choice.

 You can use anything you want as molds for your DIY lotion bars, but silicon molds are the most practical.
 They offer a variety of shapes and sizes and it is so easy to pop the finished lotion bars out of silicon molds.

 You can also pour the mixture into empty stick containers or twist-up tubes – they are handy when you want to apply DIY lotion bars without greasing your hands.

 The ingredients you need for this lotion bars recipe: